FernandoVianaNeto/Appointment-Platform/README.md

 # 🗓️ Appointment Scheduling Platform with Google Calendar Integration

-This is a full-featured appointment scheduling platform built in Go, with Google Calendar integration via OAuth 2.0.
+This is a full-featured appointment scheduling platform built in Go.
 Users can authenticate using their Google accounts, manage availability, and automatically sync events to their Google Calendar.

 ---

 ## 🚀 Features

-- 🔐 Secure authentication via Google OAuth 2.0
+- 🔐 Secure authentication via JWT
-- 📆 Real-time Google Calendar integration (read/write)
 - ✅ Custom time slot availability and appointment booking
 - 📊 Personal dashboard (upcoming appointments, availability overview)
 - 🔧 RESTful API built with Gin